We shall not cease from exploration,

 So how do the *bent trees* of Drummond Island figure into all of this?

 One of my passions is preserving the rich historical tapestry of the Upper Peninsula.
-Wouldn't it be great if we could engage as many people as possible to locate, map and submit the trees to the geographic database to see if they do mark routes that are clear, and correlate their distribution with earlier settlements?
+Coni Craig shares that same passion.
+So together we set out to locate, map and submit the trees to the geographic database to see if they do mark routes that are clear, and correlate their distribution with earlier settlements.

 If, like me, you are interested in learning more about *Trail Trees* and/or documenting the *Bent Trees* of Drummond Island - here are a few resources to check out: